 * At this time, we are no longer accepting unsolicited grant applications.

-The Foundation strives to stimulate and support research on all aspects of Sturge-Weber syndrome, Klippel-Trenaunay, and Port Wine Stain related conditions including, but not restricted to:
+The Foundation strives to stimulate and support research on all aspects of Sturge-Weber syndrome, Klippel-Trenaunay, and Port Wine birthmark related conditions including, but not restricted to:

 - studies of the gene expression of SWS